Ordering

 Dot plot showing the tuition for all the universities in the BIG10.
 “Jitter” has been added to the y-axis, so that points with similar tuition can be seen.

-In this “jitter plot,” we are deliberately adding random, meaningless displacement (a.k.a. “jitter”) to make all the points visible.
-The random values along the $y$-axis has no meaning, but does serve our communication of meaning, by allowing all the data to be seen.
+In this “jitter plot,” we are deliberately adding random, meaningless displacement (also known as “jitter”) to make all the points visible.
+The random values along the $y$-axis have no meaning but do serve our communication of meaning by allowing all the data to be seen.

-This isn’t the same as the default random order we started with.
+This is not the same as the default random order we started with.
 That was accidental meaninglessness.
 This is intentional meaninglessness, used as a tool to reveal a clearer pattern.

 $^\dagger$ This is also sometimes called LATCH: Location, Alphabet, Time, Category, Hierarchy/Magnitude.